axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 #.
 Drop filters by clicking on the |delete-circle-icon| icon next to
    the filter.

 #.
-When finished, click on the button :guilabel:`Save filter` .
+When finished, click on the button :guilabel:`Save filter`.

 #.
 The dialog :guilabel:`Save filter` is opened.

 #.
-Under :guilabel:`Filter name` , provide a recognizable name for the filter.
+Under :guilabel:`Filter name`, provide a recognizable name for the filter.

 #.
-Under :guilabel:`Filter visibility` , you can select if the filter is only
+Under :guilabel:`Filter visibility`, you can select if the filter is only
    visible for you or shall be available to all users.

 #.
-Save the filter by clicking the button :guilabel:`Ok` .
+Save the filter by clicking the button :guilabel:`Ok`.

 |how-to-create-case-filter|

-.. centered:: Case filter criterias
+.. centered:: Case filter criteria

 +-----------------------------------+-----------------------------------+
 | Criteria                          | Description                       |